SortableJS/Sortable/plugins/MultiDrag/README.md

 ## MultiDrag Plugin
 This plugin allows users to select multiple items within a sortable at once, and drag them as one item.
-Once placed, the items will unfold into their original order, but all beside eachother at the new position.
+Once placed, the items will unfold into their original order, but all beside each other at the new position.
 [Read More](https://github.com/SortableJS/Sortable/wiki/Dragging-Multiple-Items-in-Sortable)

 Demo: https://jsbin.com/wopavom/edit?js,output